oracle/truffleruby/doc/contributor/mri-tests.md

 ## Excluding tests

-Whole files are excluded in `test/mri/standard.exclude` and `test/mri/openssl.exclude`.
+Whole files are excluded in:
+* `test/mri/failing.exclude` - excludes failing test files
+* `test/mri/sulong.exclude` - excludes any test files depending on Sulong

 Individual test excludes are created in the `test/mri/excludes` directory using the test's class name as the file name.